michael-camacho/p4g-fusion/README.md

 - You can switch between the "Fusion" and "Recipes" screens by clicking the banner at the top.
 - Whether you've chosen a persona using a dropdown, or looking at a generated result, you can click the *banner* with the persona's details on it to expand it and show the persona's resistances and skills.
 You can also click the skill names to get a simple description about it (and some stats).
 - The Recipes screen has some tooltips for the filter edit box (the big white box) and both the buttons next to it, which should help to explain how it actually works.
-Filtering is **definitely** important since for most personae have thousands of recipes, and you'll probably be more interested in some than others!
+Filtering is **definitely** important since most personae have thousands of recipes, and you'll probably be more interested in some than others!

 Feel free to just mess around and figure things out. :)